embeddedartistry/arduino-logger/README.md

 You can clear all contents from the log buffer using `logclear()`.
 This will empty the buffer, but will not flush the contents to the output.

+### Logging from an Interrupt Context

+If you are logging from an interrupt context, you do not want `flush()` to be called if the buffer is full.
+Echoing the log call via `printf` must also be disabled.

+You can achieve this behavior with two strategies:

+1. Disabling auto-flushing by:
+  1. Setting the appropriate defaults for the `LOG_AUTOFLUSH_DEFAULT` and `LOG_ECHO_EN_DEFAULT` definitions
+  2. Calling the `auto_flush()` member function with `false` and calling the `echo()` member function with `false`.
+2. Calling the `log_interrupt()` member function, which will temporarily disable these two settings, add the statement to the log buffer, and re-enable the previous settings.
+Helper functions for each level are also provided: `log_warning_interrupt`, `log_debug_interrupt`, etc.

+When auto-flushing is disabled, the user becomes fully responsible for calling `flush()`. as part of the program logic.

+When calling `log_interrupt()` with flushing enabled, the buffer will not be auto-flushed until the next `log()` call.
+Users can still manually flush with the `flush()` API.

+You can determine whether an overrun of the buffer contents has occurred by calling `has_overrun()`.
+The value of this flag is reset after calling `flush()` and `clear()`.

 ### Provided Logging Implementations

 * [Circular Log Buffer](src/CircularBufferLogger.h)